-Over twenty-five years of diversified experience in structural engineering specializing in marine terminal and offshore structural design.
+Over twenty-live years of diversilied experience in structural engineering specializing in marine terminal and offshore structural design.
 Experienced in all stages of project from conceptual to detail design and construction management, covering project management, preparation of design criteria, calculation, drawings, cost estimates, and specifications.
 Work experience covers both domestic and overseas.